 - Don’t skip using the buttermilk.
 It makes this peanut butter cake extra delicious!
 Use my buttermilk substitute for a quick swap.

 - Try chilling the cake for a different texture and flavor.
 It tastes amazing, like frozen peanut butter cups!

 - Switch up the toppings you use.
-In addition to peanut butter cups (my personal favorite) you could use chocolate chips, sprinkles, or Reese’s pieces to top this cake.
+In addition to peanut butter cups (my personal favorite), you could use chocolate chips, sprinkles, or Reese’s pieces to top this cake.

 - Beat the frosting for several minutes, until it’s nice and fluffy.